Boris Johnson warned of threat of leadership challenge in new year

 Show all 50

-Labour released a dossier showing that the £186,000 threshold below which homes will be at risk under the government’s plans is higher than the average property price in 107 constituencies in the north of England and 34 in the Midlands, compared to zero in London and the south-east.
+Labour released a dossier showing that the £186,000 threshold below which homes will be at risk under the government’s plans is higher than the average property price in 107 constituencies in the north of England and 34 in the Midlands, compared with zero in London and the southeast.

 Tory nerves were unsettled further by a new Savanta ComRes poll showing Mr Johnson’s lowest ever favourability ratings (minus-14) as prime minister as well as the lowest ratings (minus-16) for the government as a whole.

-The survey of 2,184 UK voters gave Labour a lead over Tories for the second month in succession, with Starmer’s party on 38 per cent to 36 per cent for Conservatives.
+The survey of 2,184 UK voters gave Labour a lead over Tories for the second month in succession, with Sir Keir’s party on 38 per cent to 36 per cent for Conservatives.

-The social care policy, slipped out last week just days before MPs were asked to vote on it, has fuelled discontent on the Tory back-benches already angered by unforced errors including Mr Johnson’s abortive attempt to rewrite Commons standards rules to save Owen Paterson from punishment for sleaze and the botched announcement of £96bn investment in rail for the north of England.
+The social care policy, slipped out last week just days before MPs were asked to vote on it, has fuelled discontent on the Tory backbenches already angered by unforced errors, including Mr Johnson’s abortive attempt to rewrite Commons standards rules to save Owen Paterson from punishment for sleaze and the botched announcement of a £96bn investment in rail for the north of England.

-Some 19 MPs voted against the cap on care costs proposed by the PM, after it emerged its design would force poorer pensioners to sacrifice up to 80 per cent of the value of their homes to care costs while wealthier people’s property will be protected.
+Some 19 MPs voted against the cap on care costs proposed by the prime minister after it emerged its design would force poorer pensioners to sacrifice up to 80 per cent of the value of their homes to care costs while wealthier people’s property will be protected.

-But a senior Tory told The Independent that more worrying for Johnson were the 45-50 MPs who abstained rather than backing the prime minister in Monday’s crunch vote.
+But a senior Tory told The Independent that more worrying for Mr Johnson were the 45 to 50 MPs who abstained rather than backing the prime minister in Monday’s crunch vote.

-The high levels of abstentions should be a “sign to No 10 that it needs to up its game,” said the MP, warning: “If it doesn’t up its game, those people will start voting against.”
+The high levels of abstentions should be a “sign to No 10 that it needs to up its game”, said the MP, warning that if it doesn’t, “those people will start voting against”.

-The MP added: “People are not happy but most of them are hoping things will get better in the near future.
-We have a couple of big announcements coming up before Christmas and if they are handled well, the mood may change.
+The MP added: “People are not happy, but most of them are hoping things will get better in the near future.
+We have a couple of big announcements coming up before Christmas, and if they are handled well, the mood may change.

-“Margaret Thatcher won a thumping majority in 1987 and three years later she was out.
+“Margaret Thatcher won a thumping majority in 1987, and three years later, she was out.
 We Conservatives know how to change our leaders, unlike Labour who wait to lose the election before doing it.”

-Many of the abstainers are unhappy with the government’s recent performance but want Mr Johnson to succeed, and are waiting to see whether No 10 can step up its operation for the launch in the coming weeks of high-profile white papers setting out policy on social care and the “levelling up” agenda.
+Many of the abstainers are unhappy with the government’s recent performance but want Mr Johnson to succeed and are waiting to see whether No 10 can step up its operation for the launch in the coming weeks of high-profile white papers setting out policy on social care and the levelling up agenda.

 Following a series of U-turns, MPs who spoke to The Independent said they were reluctant to put their names to controversial policies in the knowledge that Mr Johnson may later reverse them.